 If you want to socialize with fellow travelers then you MUST learn how to drink BEER, if I say drink it means.. yes that crazy shotguns, beer pongs, and the infamous full moon buckets!!

 The Fashion Victims

-You might not even realized that you’re gaining weight while traveling, because for sure you will be wearing those loose-fitting Ali-baba pants and “SAME SAME BUT DIFFERENT” t-shirts you bought on Khao San Road.
+You might not even realize that you’re gaining weight while traveling because for sure you will be wearing those loose-fitting Ali-baba pants and “SAME SAME BUT DIFFERENT” t-shirts you bought on Khao San Road.

 If you agree with me, please share and warn others!

-Note to yourself: Actually, after being on the road for a while, you won’t even be thinking about a few extra kilos as travelling will make you more confident in yourself and realize that inner happiness DOESN’T depend on your physical looks (but I will do my best to be healthy again!) !
+Note to yourself: after being on the road for a while, you won’t even be thinking about a few extra kilos as travel in traveling you more confident in yourself and realize that inner happiness DOESN’T depend on your physical looks (but I will do my best to be healthy again!)!

 Are you on Pinterest?
 Pin these!